radespratama/pokegames/README.md

 A pokemon minigame where you can explore and catch them all.
 Built with React JS and consumes public <a href="https://pokeapi.co">PokeAPI</a>.🍺

+### ⚔️ Battle Mechanics Info

+**Pokegames 2 introduces a unique Custom RPG Battle System.**
+While we respect the classic **Elemental Type Effectiveness** (e.g., Water is super effective against Fire), the core combat logic is **custom-designed** and does not strictly follow the official game mechanics (IVs, EVs, etc.).

+We implement fresh features such as:

+- **Builder-Spender Flow:** Use Basic Attacks to charge your Energy Bar.
+- **Ultimate Skills:** Unleash powerful elemental attacks once your Energy is full.
+- **Real-Time Cooldowns:** Strategic delays to prevent skill spamming.
+- **Squad Tactics:** (Upcoming) Manage a 3-man squad with a timeline-based turn system.

 ## Features💡

 By using Pokegames you can: